 You probably stop when the post catches your attention, right?

-It's usually those first few sentences that are visible in the feed without having to click "see more".
+It's usually those first few sentences visible in the feed without having to click "see more".

 If those first few sentences manage to catch your attention, the first objective of the post is complete: to make you stop and click "see more".